mikemayhemdev/SlimeboundMod/README.md

 # **Features**

+- Theme-forward design.
+The Slimebound has hidden secrets and interactions with slime-related things in the Spire, and has cards for every slime enemy attack in the game (Corrosive Spit, Flame Tackle, Goop Spray, etc.)

 - Full suite of 75 cards, plus 24 additional cards outside of it's card pool that can be generated through one of it's subthemes, the 'Spire Boss' mechanic.

 - A tuned and balanced character, who can perform well with strong draft synergy, but can falter just as easily as vanilla characters.